luca-moser/bct_curl/README.md

 The batch hasher collects up to a timeout of 50 milliseconds trits input to hash.
 All the inputs must be of the same length.

-On an i7-8850 CPU, it is able to throughput ~15k txs hashes/s given 8019 trits of transaction data.
+On an i7-8850u CPU, it is able to throughput ~15k txs hashes/s given 8019 trits of transaction data **per core**.

 ### 1. Multiplexing
 The multiplexer transforms inputs of trits slices onto a slice of N times the size of a single input of 32-bit uints.